 The fish farming industry is a relatively new industry in the Faroe Islands.
 It started in the early 1980s and has since emerged into the second largest export industry in the Faroese economy.
-Production has been volatile over the years.
+Production has been volatile over the years, and the industry is currently in a redevelopment phase.

 In the early 1990s, the industry was in distress and the number of licenses went from 60 to about 15 through a series of mergers and acquisitions.
 Vertical integration took place such that companies now, wholly or partly, own the production from smolt to processing factory.
 This also allowed for larger permits and a foundation for better planning in production, less strain on the environment and a better financial result.
 The boom in the industry has also attracted foreign direct investment, but foreign ownership was restricted to 33% of equity by law.
-However, in 2004, this restriction was removed for the Faroese fish farming industry.
+In 2004, this restriction was removed relative to the aquaculture industry.
 The industry experienced a record harvest in 2003.
-The production was around 62,000 tonnes and the export value DKK 964 million, which corresponds to 25.8% of total export.
+Production was around 62,000 tonnes and the export value DKK 964 million, which corresponds to 25.8% of total export.
 After a period of high growth, yet volatile prices, the industry ran into major problems with infectious salmon anaemia (ISA) and expectations were greatly reduced.
 Thus, the record harvest was a result of selling out the stock.

 The harvest in 2004 was much less than in previous years - around 37,000 tonnes.
 The harvest took a new plunge in 2005 with 19,000 tonnes.
 Little growth is expected for 2006.
 In 2007, the harvest is expected to grow again, as the aquaculture industry is recovering and preparing for the coming years.
 The harvest in 2007 is expected to be around 19,000 tonnes and in 2008 around 24,000 tonnes.
-For the industry, future price development is of great importance and the price has improved slightly since it reached bottom in the summer of 2003.
-Now the authorities demand ISA vaccination of the fish, which likely will help the situation greatly.
+For the industry, future price development is of great importance and the price has improved slightly since it reached rock bottom in the summer of